 The Jeremiah 19 Liturgy

-Leader: We gather here today to seek God’s mercy, to stop the killing of the unborn.
+Leader: We gather here today to seek God’s mercy, to stop the killing of the unborn in this place.
 Hear the words of the prophet Jeremiah:

-People: This is what Yahweh says: “Go and buy a clay jar from a potter.
-Take along some of the elders of the people and of the priests and go out to the Valley of Ben Hinnom, near the entrance of the Potsherd Gate.
-There proclaim the words I tell you.”
+People: This is what Yahweh says: “Go and buy an earthen flask, and with some elders and priests, go out to the Valley of Ben Hinnom, at the opening of the Potsherd Gate.
+There proclaim the words I speak to you.”

 Leader: The Valley of Ben Hinnom in 600 B.C. was used for places of Topheth, where infant children were burned alive to the Canaanite god Ba’al. Topheth means a fireplace for child sacrifice.
 Today we stand in front of an abortion center [or political institution] where human life is destroyed [or mocked].
 It is a modern, updated Topheth shrine.

 People: So hear the words of Yahweh, O kings of Judah and inhabitants of Jerusalem; this is what Yahweh of armies, the Elohim of Israel says: “Behold, I am bringing evil on this place, that which will make the ears of all who hear of it tingle.”

 Leader: Judah faced Yahweh’s judgment in 586 B.C. with the destruction of Jerusalem and the temple they made into an idol, and thus, the destruction of the nation, followed by their exile to Babylon.
 To the extent that this nation sanctions and continues the practice of human abortion, we invite Yahweh’s judgment.